Toy Story (franchise)

-Toy Story is an American media franchise owned by The Walt Disney Company.
-The franchise centers around toys that, unknown to humans, are secretly living, sentient creatures.
-It began in 1995 with the release of the animated film of the same name, which focus on a diverse group of toys that feature a classic cowboy doll named Sheriff Woody and a modern spaceman action figure named Buzz Lightyear.
+Toy Story is an American media franchise created by Pixar Animation Studios and owned by The Walt Disney Company.
+It centers on toys that, unknown to humans, are secretly living, sentient creatures.
+It began in 1995 with the release of the animated feature film of the same name, which focuses on a diverse group of toys featuring a classic cowboy doll named Sheriff Woody and a modern spaceman action figure named Buzz Lightyear.

-The Toy Story franchise consists mainly of five CGI-animated films: Toy Story (1995), Toy Story 2 (1999), Toy Story 3 (2010), Toy Story 4 (2019), and the spin-off prequel film within a film Lightyear (2022).
-A fifth film was recently announced.
-It also includes the 2D-animated direct-to-video spin-off film within a film Buzz Lightyear of Star Command: The Adventure Begins (2000) and the animated television series Buzz Lightyear of Star Command (2000–01).
+The Toy Story franchise consists mainly of six animated feature films: Toy Story (1995), Toy Story 2 (1999), Toy Story 3 (2010), Toy Story 4 (2019), and the spin-off film within a film Lightyear (2022).
+A fifth film was announced and is set to be released in 2026.
+It also includes the 2D-animated direct-to-video spin-off film within a film Buzz Lightyear of Star Command: The Adventure Begins (2000) and the animated television series Buzz Lightyear of Star Command (2000–01) which followed the film.
 The first Toy Story was the first feature-length film to be made entirely using computer-generated imagery.
 The first two films were directed by John Lasseter, the third film by Lee Unkrich (who acted as co-director of the second film alongside Ash Brannon), the fourth film by Josh Cooley, and Lightyear by Angus MacLane.
+The fifth main film will be directed by Andrew Stanton (who co-wrote the first four films).

-Produced on a total budget of $720 million, the Toy Story films have grossed more than $3.3 billion worldwide, becoming the 19th highest-grossing franchise worldwide and the third highest-grossing animated franchise.
+Produced on a total budget of $720 million, the Toy Story films have grossed more than $3.3 billion worldwide, becoming the 21st highest-grossing film franchise worldwide and the fourth highest-grossing animated franchise.
 Each film of the main series set box office records, with the third and fourth included in the top 50 all-time worldwide films.
 The franchise has received critical acclaim from critics and audiences.
 The first two films were re-released in theaters as a Disney Digital 3-D "double feature" for at least two weeks in October 2009 as a promotion for the then-upcoming third film.